-Trade Improvement Fund Ironworkers Local 720 10512-122 Street NW Edmonton AB T5N 1M6 Trade Improvement Fund Ironworkers Local 725 6111-36 Steet SE Calgary AB T2C 3W2
+Trade Improvement Fund Ironworkers Local 720 10512-122 Street NW Edmonton AB T5N 1M6 or Trade Improvement Fund Ironworkers Local 725 6111-36 Steet SE Calgary AB T2C 3W2

-ARTICLE SEVENTEEN: APPRENTICES
+ARTICLE SEVENTEEN - APPRENTICES

-- 17.01 (a) Reinforcing Ironworker apprentices shall serve a two (2) year apprenticeship, divided into four (4) levels of 810 hours each.
-New apprentices will start at 60% of the journeyperson rate with no Pension coverage for the first 810 hours, but with full benefits paid.
-Apprentices must attend and pass the appropriate technical training courses to advance from the 70% rate of the second level to the 80% rate in the third level. - (b) The apprentice's next period wage increase will become effective on the first (1st) pay period following the date the apprentice presents to their Employer the letter received from the Apprenticeship Board notifying them of successful completion of a schooling period unless the apprentice's anniversary date has not been reached.
-In that case the increase will become effective on the first (1st) pay period following the anniversary date.
-An apprentice will receive their increase to the journeyperson rate on the first (1st) pay period following the date their ticket becomes effective. - (c) The Union shall include on each dispatch slip, the most accurate number of hours worked by the apprentice that are known to the Union. - 17.02 Apprentices shall be dispatched to work with Journeyperson Ironworkers on the maximum basis of one (1) apprentice to one (1) Journeyperson employed on the job.
-The Employer and Union may agree to vary the apprentice to journeyperson ratio. - 17.03 Each Union Apprentice member will be required to show proof of indentureship.
-Every candidate for membership in the Ironworker Trade shall appear before the Examining Committee of the respective locals. - 17.04 The Apprentice shall meet the terms and obligations as set out by the trustees of the Alberta Ironworkers Apprenticeship and Training Program or Fund. - 17.05 The parties agree to implement a joint Reinforcing Ironworker Promotion Committee, comprised of the respective bargaining committee members.
-The Committee will meet twice annually in October and May.
-The Committee's broad purpose is to discuss current activities underway and ways to work together on recruitment, attraction and retention to the reinforcing ironworking trade.
+- 16.01 (a) Ironworker and Welder apprentices shall serve a three-year apprenticeship, divided into three levels of twelve months, of 1620 hours, each.
+Apprentices must attend and pass the appropriate technical training courses to advance to the next level. - (b) The apprentice's next period wage increase will become effective on the first pay period following the date the apprentice presents to their Employer the letter received from the Apprenticeship Board notifying them of successful completion of a schooling period unless the apprentice's anniversary date has not been reached.
+In that case the increase will become effective on the first pay period following the anniversary date.
+An apprentice will receive their increase to the Journeyperson rate on the first pay period following the date their ticket becomes effective. - 16.02 Apprentices shall be dispatched to work with Journeyperson Ironworkers on the maximum basis of one apprentice to one Journeyperson employed on the job.
+The Employer and Union may agree to vary the apprentice to Journeyperson ratio. - 16.03 Where Ironworkers are employed on application of sheeting, ornamental and finishing work, the ratio of not more than one Apprentice to one Journeyperson will apply on such work.
+The Employer and Union may agree to vary the apprentice to Journeyperson ratio. - 16.04 Each Union Apprentice member will be required to show proof of indentureship.
+Every candidate for membership in the Ironworker Trade shall appear before the Examining Committee of the respective locals. - 16.05 The Apprentice shall meet terms and obligations as set out by the trustees of the Alberta Ironworkers Apprenticeship and Training Program or Fund and any such days which may be declared as a general holiday by the Federal and/or Provincial Governments.